 On 6th April 2022 the “No fault” divorce law came into force in England and Wales.
-This change in law will help to remove the concept of fault from divorce proceedings and should help to reduce conflict between couples.
+This change in law helped to remove the concept of fault from divorce proceedings.
 For further information please see our No-Fault Divorce Guide.

 This new legislation will:

 - Require a statement of irretrievable breakdown (replacing the ‘five facts’)